eskguptha/pytester-cov-status/README.md

   - necessary to install requirements to run `pytest` inside action
 - `cov-omit-list`
   - list of directories and/or files to ignore
-- `cov-threshold-single`
-  - fail if any single file coverage is less than threshold
 - `cov-threshold-total`
   - fail if the total coverage is less than threshold